Blog

 Vitamin deficiencies can impact the body in many ways, including inhibiting the production of dopamine.
 A deficiency in Vitamin D, in particular, has been shown to impact the brain’s substantia nigra, which controls your movements.
 The substantia nigra is critical in determining how your body uses dopamine because much of the dopamine travels a pathway originating in this part of your brain.
 These structures have a high level of the enzyme that converts Vitamin D into its active form.
 Vitamin D has shown neuroprotective effects against oxidative stress in animal models.

 Vitamin D helps your body produce dopamine and protects this critical part of your brain.
-Nearly half of all Americans have a vitamin D deficiency, so it may be worth adding a D supplement to your diet for multiple reasons.
+About 40% of all Americans have low vitamin D levels in their blood, so it may be worth adding a D supplement to your diet for multiple reasons.

 Your body also uses the B vitamins B6, niacin, and folate to produce dopamine, and iron is also required.
 Find a multivitamin that provides all of these, as well as vitamin D, to be sure that you have all the essential nutrients necessary to help your body make more dopamine.